rath/libxml2-java/README.md

 	$ ./configure
 	$ gradle build

-While you freely run _make_ command many times on your own hand, this step is not needed.
+While you freely run _make_ command many times on your own hand, this step is not required.
 On running gradle build script, a task named _processNativeResources_ will execute _make_.

+### TCMalloc

+As libxml2 frequantly allocate small chunk of memory, it supports [Google's TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) for performance boost.

+	./configure --with-tcmalloc

+It requires system to have `google/tcmalloc.h` and `-ltcmalloc`.

 ## Memory consideration